fkonradmain/nyc-taxi-weather/docs/data-quality.md

 They have better string handling capabilities.
-Processing them has a high performance overhead, since the whole file has to be parsed first.
+Processing them has a high performance overhead, since the whole file has to be parsed at once.
 Also, any error is going to invalidate the whole file.

 ##### 5. Bad file types (bad to even worse)